Reasons to Love Music

 Fill your child's life with as much music as you can.
 Some ideas:

-- Put a small stereo or boombox and a rotating collection of CDs in your child's room.
+- Put a small stereo and a rotating collection of songs in your child's room.

 - A musical alarm clock or clock radio can help your child wake up musically.
 Many stereos have timers that let kids to drift off to music as well.
 And certain songs can serve as cues for your child (for instance, one song you always play or sing in the morning when it's time to get ready for school).